turbobabr/sketch-devtools/README.md

 ## Feedback

-If you discover any issue or have any suggestions for improvement of the plugin, please [open an issue](https://github.com/turbobabr/sketch-devtools/issues) or find me on twitter [@turbobabr](http://twitter.com/turbobabr).
+If you discover any issue or have any suggestions, please [open an issue](https://github.com/turbobabr/sketch-devtools/issues) or find me on twitter [@turbobabr](http://twitter.com/turbobabr).

 ## Credits